5orenso/php_mvc/README.md

 What is this?
 =============
-This is a simple PHP MVC framework made by me trying to learn the gory details.
+This is a simple PHP MVC framework made by me trying to learn the gory details of a Model View Controller concept in PHP.

 Who?
 ====